Dataport/possible-x-portal/backend/README.md

 The backend component of the POSSIBLE-X Portal is a Spring Boot application that provides the REST API for the frontend.
 It interacts with the database to store and retrieve user registration requests for participant credentials.
-It is also responsible for administrating requests as well as sending them to the central Fraunhofer (FH) Catalog upon approval.
+It is also responsible for administrating requests as well as sending them to the central POSSIBLE-X Catalogue / Fraunhofer (FH) Catalog upon approval.
 Once a user's registration request is approved, the backend will also request a DAPS certificate / dataspace identity from the central DAPS server for the new dataspace participant.

 ## Structure